bschouteten/bschouteten.github.io/_posts/2024-01-03-Coroutines-signals.md

 Looking into the waveform, we can see that the reset is generated and following the reset we waited for 5 positive clock edges.

 ![Reset](/images/blog5/reset.png)

+We have now updated our run routine and created our first small test program.
+This test program uses a reset which is triggered according to the negative clock edge.
+In our next blog we will take a look into creating bus signals, more specifically APB bus signals.